cgrail/about/README.md

 # Christian Grail

-Christian Grail is a Development Architect at SAP in Germany.
+Development Architect at SAP in Germany.
 With the SAP Design team he works on frontrunner projects in the Enterprise space.
+He is a core maintainer of the open-source and crowd-sourced technical conference and CFP list [www.confs.tech](https://www.confs.tech/).

+Connect with me on [LinkedIn](https://www.linkedin.com/in/cgrail/) or follow me on [Twitter](https://twitter.com/cgrail)

 ![Christian Grail - Development Architect at SAP](photos/christian-grail-small.jpg)